Privacy Plan - Personal Health Information Protection Act 2004

 4. Contact Person

 Lansdowne Children's Centre shall designate a contact person to perform the functions as set out in the Act.
-At Lansdowne this contact person shall be named the Privacy Officer.
+At Lansdowne this contact person shall be named the Information Officer.

-The Privacy Officer of Lansdowne Children's Centre shall make sure that employees and all other agents of Lansdowne Children's Centre are appropriately informed of their duties under the Act.
+The Information Officer of Lansdowne Children's Centre shall make sure that employees and all other agents of Lansdowne Children's Centre are appropriately informed of their duties under the Act.

 6. Privacy Committee

-The Senior Management Team shall be designated as the Privacy Committee.
+The Management Team shall be designated as the Privacy Committee.

 7. Functions of the Privacy Committee